kedanco/100-days-kallaway-log/README.md

 Also, decent progress on the Rails project, did up some layouts (no big issue today) but I can foresee the hassle as I'm gonna do up a whole edit form for the user's details..

 **Link to work:**

+### Day 28 : 3rd Feb Saturday, 2018

+**Today's Progress:** Backend Portal, JS30 Day 27

+**Thoughts:** Today's work on the portal was confusing as hell.
+Realised I had the address attributes under User, but User could have more than 1 set of address - there was no place to store the extra values.
+Created an Address model and tried to reorganise the forms.
+Now having the forms in between user, devise and address routes this shit is gonna get confusing.

+Today's JS30 project was cool, learned how to get page/mouse X values to drag a slider with mouseclick (normally able with shift-scroll)

+Gotta finish the User side functionalities soon.

+**Link to work:**